 • Produced by Jack Binder

-Facts On the Difference Between Big Budget and Low Budget Filmmaking | First Hand Experience From an A-List Producer, Line Producer & DGA UPM
+Facts On the Difference Between Big Budget and Low Budget Film | First Hand Experience From an A-List Producer, Line Producer & DGA UPM

 Time